pinojs/sonic-boom/README.md

   required to be full before flushing.
 * `maxLength`: the maximum length of the internal buffer.
 If a write operation would cause the buffer to exceed `maxLength`, the data written is dropped and a `drop` event is emitted with the dropped data
+* `maxWrite`: the maximum number of bytes that can be written; default: 16384
 * `sync`: perform writes synchronously (similar to `console.log`).
 * `append`: appends writes to dest file instead of truncating it (default `true`).
 * `mode`: specify the creating file `mode` (see [fs.open()](https://nodejs.org/api/fs.html#fsopenpath-flags-mode-callback) from Node.js core).